hathibelagal-dev/instantpolyglot/docs/eng/Elfdalian.md

 ### Vowel Balance

-Elfdalian exhibits a phenomenon known as "vowel balance," where the quality of unstressed vowels depends on the length of the preceding stressed syllable:
+Elfdalian exhibits a phenomenon known as “vowel balance,” where the quality of unstressed vowels depends on the length of the preceding stressed syllable:

 - After a short syllable: **viku** (week)
 - After a long syllable: **måna** (moon)